-- Formative assessment to analyze student's performance during instruction on regular basis throughout the instruction process. - Summative Assessment to measure a student's achievement at the end of instruction. - Written tests to analyze their intake on taught lectures.

-12 hrs onal varia • Inspiring the students to give talks through power point presentations/submit assignments with emphasis on recent studies in Fish and Fisheries.
+- Formative assessment to analyze student's performance during instruction on regular basis throughout the instruction process. - Summative Assessment to measure a student's achievement at the end of instruction. - Written tests to analyze their intake on taught lectures. - Inspiring the students to give talks through power point presentations/submit assignments with emphasis on recent studies in Fish and Fisheries.

-Fish Classification, Fish physiology, Reproduction, Fisheries, Aquaculture, Transgenic fish
+Fish Classification, Fish physiology, Reproduction, Fisheries, Aquaculture, Transgenic fish.